What is this subject about?

 What is the difference between Drama and Theatre Studies and BTEC Performing Arts?

-Drama and Theatre Studies A Level is in some ways similar to English Literature, but with just theatre texts.
-The Performing Arts BTEC course is more flexible so you can play to your strengths in your options as you can choose two options from Drama, Music or Dance and can follow a Musical Theatre or Acting pathway.
+Drama and Theatre A Level is in some ways similar to English Literature, but with just theatre texts.
+The Performing Arts BTEC course is more flexible so you can play to your strengths in your options as you can choose two options from Drama, Music or Dance and can follow a Musical Theatre pathway.
 The Performing Arts BTEC course is assessed by both coursework and tasks set and marked by the examination board, as assessment is 100% coursework.
-Theatre Studies is 30% acting, 30% coursework and 40% written exam.
-The Performance Studies course focus is predominantly British twentieth century playwrights, whereas in Theatre Studies you study theatre and practitioners from different countries, genres and time periods.
+Theatre is 30% acting, 30% coursework and 40% written exam.
+The Performance Studies course focus is predominantly British twentieth century playwrights, whereas in Drama and Theatre you study theatre and practitioners from different countries, genres and time periods.
 Drama and Theatre is not an acting course, you also learn about design and directing.